ZainCheema/turf/README.md

 .
 Retrofit, Moshi and RxJava used for Network Querying and Streaming</br>
 .
 Dependency Injection using Dagger Hilt</br>

-I wrote a RESTFul Web Service for the app, which was made using Python, and stores data via a MongoDB cluster.
-Source code for that can also be found on my Github.
+I wrote a RESTFul Web Service for the app, which was made using Python, and stores data via a MongoDB cluster.</br> Source code for that can be found in the root directory of this project.
 The service is hosted by Google Cloud Platform

 What I am working on within the app can be seen by clicking on the "Projects" tab on the repository.